DivineDragonFanClub/plugin_hub/doc/src/ch04-01-crates.md

 Crates are a library that gives us more functionality in Rust without needing to rewrite structures and functions every time we make a new project.
 There are three primary crates we use in code modding:

-### Unity
+### Unity2

  This crate lets us interface with Il2Cpp with it's structures.
+Unity2 is a newer version of the crate and should be used for new projects.

- ### Engage
+ ### Engage2

  This crate lets us interface with Engage, accessing it's game data and internal processes.
+Engage2 is a newer version of the crate and should be used for new projects.

  ### CobAPI